Saturday's World Cup game is too close to call says Frenchman Olivier

-Olivier moved to England in 1996 and although he visits France he is more than happy to be in this country where he has worked as a head chef since 1998 and took over the The French Pantry with Lynette in March 2020.
+Olivier moved to England in 1996, and although he visits France he is more than happy to be in this country, where he has worked as a head chef since 1998 and took over the The French Pantry, in Ludlow, with his wife, Lynette, in March 2020.

 "I sometimes visit France but the politics are better here.
 In France the politics and the economy are a bit silly - here is fine, certainly not as bad as in France!"